-The popular all-women krewe founded in 1985, with over 400 members in elaborately decorated sweatshirts, parades through the streets of Mandeville at night.
+The popular all-women krewe was founded in 1985, with over 400 members in elaborately decorated sweatshirts, parades through the streets of Mandeville at night.
 The parade includes an annual competition of local and out-of-state marching bands, 22 beautifully decorated Blaine Kern floats and lots of throws for a fun family night.
-Starts near the junction of Hwy 22 and US 190 and follows W. Causeway Approach above Monroe St., crosses 190 and ends on E. Causeway Appr.
+Starts near the junction of Hwy 22 and US 190 and follows W. Causeway Approach above Monroe St., crosses 190 and ends on E. Causeway Approach.

 A walking parade featuring man's best friends and their families.
 Starting with a costume contest, the charity walk leads into an afternoon of fun celebrating pets, with information and activity booths by area animal rescues, non-profits and vendors to raise awareness of the plight of rescue animals.